analogdevicesinc/ai8x-training/README.md

 ##### `max_pool` (Optional)

 When specified, performs a `MaxPool` before the convolution. `max_pool` is only supported for 2D convolutions.
+The pooling size can specified as an integer (when the value is identical for both dimensions), or as two values in order `[H, W]`.

 Example: `max_pool: 2`

 ##### `avg_pool` (Optional)

 When specified, performs an `AvgPool` before the convolution. `avg_pool` is only supported for 2D convolutions.
+The pooling size can specified as an integer (when the value is identical for both dimensions), or as two values in order `[H, W]`.

 Example: `avg_pool: 2`

 ##### `pool_stride` (Optional)

 When performing a pooling operation, this key describes the pool stride.
-The default is `1`.
+The pooling stride can be specified as an integer (when the value is identical for both dimensions), or as two values in order `[H, W]`.
+The default is `1` or `[1, 1]`.

 Example: `pool_stride: 2`